squint-cljs/squint/README.markdown

 Currently it's being reworked to make the code more compatible with the existing CLJS tooling.

 This code is experimental and not recommended to be used in production.
-It will undergo many breaking changes in the near future.
+It will undergo many breaking changes.

 Goals of cherry: